beb0pwned/kalifyer/README.md

 Install Kali tools automatically

 ## About
-This repository is designed to install a comprehensive range of Kali tools on other Linux distributions, (Tested only on Ubuntu).
-I plan to add many more features and tools in the near future.
+This repository is designed to install a wide range of Kali Linux tools on **Debian-based distributions only** (e.g., Ubuntu).
-- Note: This script currently supports only Bash and Zsh shells for the automatic installation of Go.
-If you're using a different shell, you'll need to manually add the Go bin path to your system's paths.
+The script has been tested exclusively on Ubuntu, and support for additional distros may come later.

 ## Usage
 `cd kalifyer`